See full PDF report with graphs at:

 Since taking office in January 2021, the Biden administration has taken a number of executive actions on the climate front.
 President Biden, on his first day in office, announced that the U.S. would rejoin the international Paris Climate Accord.
 That confirmed that the U.S. would resume its global leadership position in trying to meet the Paris Climate Accord’s goal of keeping global warming to less than 2 degrees Celsius above the pre-industrial level, and preferably below 1.5 degrees Celsius.
 President Biden also pledged to reach a 100% carbon-free electricity sector by 2035 and to reach net-zero greenhouse gas emissions by 2050.

-The Biden administration in April 2021 announced a new “Nationally Determined Contribution” under the Paris Climate Agreement of a reduction in U.S. greenhouse gas emissions by 50-52% by 2030 from 2005 levels.
+The Biden administration, in April 2021, announced a new “Nationally Determined Contribution” under the Paris Climate Agreement of a reduction in U.S. greenhouse gas emissions by 50-52% by 2030 from 2005 levels.
 That was nearly double the previous commitment made by President Obama of a 26-28% cut in greenhouse gas emissions by 2025 from 2005 levels.
-The NDC also adopts the target of the U.S. economy having net-zero carbon emissions by 2050.
+The NDC also included the target of the U.S. economy having net-zero carbon emissions by 2050.

 In December 2021, President Biden signed an executive order to cut the federal government’s emissions by 65% by 2035 and make the government carbon neutral by 2050, the same year that carbon neutrality is targeted for the U.S. economy as a whole.
 As part of that order, the U.S. government is instructed to have 100% carbon pollution-free electricity by 2030, which is only eight years away.

 Explaining the order, the White House said, “The federal government will work with utilities, developers, technology firms, financiers, and others to purchase electricity produced from resources that generate no carbon emissions, including solar and wind, for all its operations by 2030.”